-The use of aftermarket adapters is not recommended.Adaptors add an additional part in the electric connection between the EV and Electric Vehicle Supply Equipment (EVSE), which increases the probability of faults and affects the functional safety. |
+Adapters add an additional part in the electric connection between the EV and Electric Vehicle Supply Equipment (EVSE), which increases the probability of faults and affects the functional safety.
+Whenever possible, it's best to use chargers that have connectors already compatible with your vehicle.Approved adapters

 - Level 2 AC adapter that can be used for L2 J1772 to Tesla

-- CCS1 to Tesla adapter
+- CCS1 to Tesla adapter manufactured by Tesla

-- CHAdeMO to Tesla adapter
+- CHAdeMO to Tesla adapter manufactured by Tesla

 - Any Tesla adapters not made by Tesla are not approved for use by EVgo as they can cause damage to the EV charger and your vehicle.